 How we tested

 In many home kitchens, the area under the stove or refrigerator is a desolate wasteland, a place that frozen peas and dust bunnies roll into and never emerge from again.
 Fortunately, there now exist several products that promise to clean the tight spaces under appliances, sweeping up dust and extricating those errant bits of food.
-We wanted to know if any of these products were worth owning, so we bought four models priced from $7.77 to $15.51 and put them to the test.
+We wanted to know if any of these products were worth owning, so we bought four models, priced from about $8.00 to just over $15.00, and put them to the test.

 First, to get a clear picture of how well these tools worked, we built a mock refrigerator bottom according to standard specifications, using plexiglass propped up on blocks.
 We scattered dust, flour, dried chickpeas, and uncooked rice underneath and used the dusters to remove them; the transparent plexiglass provided good visibility so we could better track performance.
 To get a sense of how the dusters worked in a real-life situation, we also used them to clean under a number of appliances in our test kitchen.

 A fundamental problem emerged when we went to conduct our first test: The heads of most of the dusters were simply too thick and bulky to squeeze under a standard appliance.
 After surveying 40 test kitchen staffers, we learned that the average height of the gap under conventional home appliances is about 1 inch.
 Just one of the dusters we tested was thin enough to meet that very essential requirement, rendering the others useless for most homes.